raghavdeivachilai/Card-Playing-Agent-with-Expectiminimax-and-Pruning/Readme.md

 # Card Playing Agent with Expectiminimax and Pruning:

-I programmed an agent to play trick taking games such as Hearts, Spades, and Bridge.
+I created an agent to play trick taking games such as Hearts, Spades, and Bridge.
 I ran the program on a game engine to compete with other players.

 ## Simple Trick Taking Game :